Professional development for Emerging Education Researchers

 Upcoming PEER field schools

 If you're lucky enough to live near a regional field school, we recommend you join it!
-Past regional field schools have been held in Mexico, Germany, Canada, and Rwanda.
+Past regional field schools have been held in Chicago, Rochester, Mexico, Germany, Canada, Rwanda, and the UK.
 Upcoming regional schools will be held in the US as well as internationally (as travel permits).
 Entrance requirements for regional schools vary; contact Eleanor Sayre or join the announcements list for details.

 How can I host a field school?